Behr, Burkard & Behr’s Waffen-Werke of Bremen, Suhl

 The following images were very generously sent by Mr. Fredrik Franzén of Sweden.

-Following is a gallery of pictures of a mystery gun photgraphed many years ago.
+Following is a gallery of pictures of a mystery gun photographed many years ago.
 It is obviously made by Behr but had no markings to indicate that.
 Besides the German proof marks and gauge the only other marking was “Finished by L. C. Siner & Co.”